Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Introduction

+The outline of the paper is the following \begin{itemize} \item[--] In Section \ref{sec:transformations_in_shanks}, we present an overview of transformation techniques for sequences belonging to the Shanks kernel, and show how their limit or antilimit can be obtained exactly from these transformations.
+Four out of six of these techniques are presented in a new way that comes out from an optimization problem.
+Coupled sequences used in Section \ref{sec:anderson_type} are also described.

-\item In Section \ref{sec:extr_techniques}, we propose several modifications of Shanks-based transformations specifically designed to accelerate general/nonlinear sequences which do not belong to the Shanks kernel. \item In Section \ref{sec:extrapolation_uses}, we present an unified framework able to encompass all the principal strategies given in the literature for exploiting Shanks-based transformations.
+\item[--] In Section \ref{sec:extr_techniques}, we present transformations based on the Shanks kernel.
+We show how to adapt and extend the idea proposed in \cite{aspre} to our approaches.
+These modifications are specifically designed to accelerate general/nonlinear sequences which do not belong to the Shanks kernel.

+\item[--] In Section \ref{sec:extrapolation_uses}, we present the {\it Restarted} and the {\it Continuous-Updating} methods for exploiting the Shanks-based transformations presented in the previous section.
+In this way we are able to introduce a unified framework able to encompass simultaneously the newly introduced transformations and many of transformations already present in the literature.

+\item[--] In Section \ref{sec:anderson_type}, we present new \textit{Anderson-Type Mixing} methods.
+We show how the classical AA fits into them.
+Then, we introduce preconditioning and a regularization strategies.
+Moreover, exploiting the connection with quasi-Newton methods, we prove the local linear convergence of a \textit{stabilized }version of the classical AA, which allows us to substantiate theoretically the regularization strategy encompassed in the Anderson-type techniques previously presented in this section.

-\item In Section \ref{sec:anderson_type} we explain how Anderson-type transformations fit into the framework introduced in earlier section.
-Moreover, exploiting a remarkable connection with Quasi-Newton methods, we will prove local linear convergence of Anderson-type techniques. \item In section \ref{sec:numerical_res}, we perform a comparative experimental study of some of the techniques proposed using, among other tests, a set of nonlinear problems arising from Partial Differential Equations (PDEs). \end{itemize}
+\item[--] In Section \ref{sec:numerical_res}, we perform a comparative experimental study of some of the techniques proposed using, among other tests, a set of nonlinear problems arising from Partial Differential Equations (PDEs). \end{itemize}